adamcrews/puppet-mlocate/README.md

 #### Private Classes

 * mlocate::install: install and configure the software.
-* mlocate::cron: setup the cron job.
+* mlocate::cron: setup the cron job or systemd timer.

 ### Parameters